smart4-eu/PnP_for_JLCPCB/README.md

 # PnP for JLCPCB

-This application convert outputs from Altium panelized files to the JLCPCB format
+This application convert outputs from the Altium Designer to the JLCPCB format

 ## Script parameters